 So, what you want to do is go to the Search Analytics report, sort by pages, and then analyze the CTR of your most important pages.
 Try and find pages that you have keyword rankings for on Page 1, but you aren’t in the top 3 positions.
 Then, if the CTR is under 1%, make a note to experiment with that page’s title tag and meta description, with an emphasis on increasing clicks.
 Wait around 4 weeks, and then see if you saw any lifts in CTR and rankings.
 If not, try another test until you get it down.

-While there are dozens of different metrics you should be tracking to evaluate your SEO campaign’s performance, we believe these are the 8 most important KPIs for SEO in 2018.
+While there are dozens of different metrics you should be tracking to evaluate your SEO campaign’s performance, we believe these are the 8 most important KPIs for SEO in 2018 that any digital marketing professional worth their salt should be on top of.
 If your SEO campaign needs any help improving any of these metrics, check out our University for helpful guides, or contact us directly here.